Hesperian Health Guides

 should know

 To treat HIV, you must give NVP with other medicines.
-It is important to take this medicine every day, in the recommended dose.
+It is important to take the recommended dose of this medicine every day.
 For fewer allergic reactions, which can be a problem with NVP, give once a day for the first 14 days.

 Side effects